LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 correspondence that is irregular, i.e. occurs only in one single etymology.
 (Note that the pre-filtering did not skew this ratio because it picked all cognate sets with an Early Ancient Hungarian and a Hungarian counterpart.)
-If we remove all cognate sets with irregular sound correspondences from our training and test data we get following result:
+If we remove those 106 cognate sets with irregular sound correspondences from our training and test data, 300 cognate sets remain and we get following
+result:

 .. figure:: ../loanpy/filter_uniques/H2EAH.jpeg